 1. Skin by NordWood (Themeforest)

-Skin has some really interesting and unique elements.
+Skin has some fascinating and unique elements.
 The slider on the homepage, in particular, is original and full of style.
 While you may or may not appreciate some of Skin’s design choices, the masonry layout itself is gorgeous.

-Skin advertises itself as “GIF friendly” theme, so if you have plans to publish lots of GIFs along with your posts, it will be a great fit.
-In fact, it will work great for sites that publish a wide variety of media from images and video to audio files and quotes.
+Skin advertises itself as a “GIF friendly” theme, so if you have plans to publish lots of GIFs along with your posts, it will be a great fit.
+In fact, it will work great for sites that publish a wide variety of media, from images and videos to audio files and quotes.
 Built-in social sharing and AdSense optimization are a plus, but Skin takes things to the next level with the WooCommerce integration.
-Publishing products in boxes just like the regular posts lets you convert visitors into paying customers with a full-fledged eCommerce shop.
-In fact, you can even use “external products” with WooCommerce and simply recommend products from other stores as an affiliate.
+Publishing products in boxes just like regular posts lets you convert visitors into paying customers with a full-fledged eCommerce shop.
+In fact, you can even use “external products” with WooCommerce and recommend products from other stores to make money via affiliate marketing.

 With the beautiful design, customization features, and monetization options in Skin, it’s a top contender for anyone looking to create a site that looks like Pinterest.

-The Daze theme is excellent for publishing images, video, and GIFs.
-Each post on the wall links to the complete post which can be a full article or simply a bigger version of the image.
-This theme works best if you have a little something extra to share about each image posted to the homepage.
+The Daze theme is excellent for publishing images, videos, and GIFs.
+Each post on the wall links to the complete post, a full article, or simply a bigger version of the image.
+This theme works best if you have a little extra to share about each image posted on the homepage.

 Pin is a flexible theme with a Pinterest-like design and a ton of features for publishers.
 You can do everything with this theme from blogging, posting reviews, and visitors can even submit their own content.

-Now, you may just be looking for a site with a layout for posts that looks like Pinterest, but Pin is a theme you can use to actually create a theme with user-generated content like on Pinterest.
-You can manually review user-submitted posts, or allow them to automatically post whatever they want.
+You may just be looking for a site with a layout for posts that looks like Pinterest, but Pin is a theme you can use to create a site with user-generated content like Pinterest.
+You can manually review user-submitted posts or allow them to post whatever they want automatically.
 Pin has optional email notifications for submissions and a special post management menu to make moderation easy.

-In terms of design, Pin is a little bit cluttered, but it’s not too hard to navigate or find what you’re looking for.
-It can be simplified on your site as well if you only use one menu or don’t use the sidebar.
+Pin is a little bit cluttered in terms of design, but it’s not too hard to navigate or find what you’re looking for.
+It can be simplified on your site if you only use one menu or don’t use the sidebar.
 Pin is also thoughtfully designed for sites that generate profits.
-It has ad spots and a review system which will help you earn from both advertising and affiliate marketing.
+It has ad spots and a review system to help you make money from both advertising and affiliate marketing.